THE PROJECT

 This project will expand our capacity to reach 10,000 additional children, youth, and families every year.

-The new SBCS facility will be a beacon of light for families when they need it the most—and the examples above are just a sampling of the services our communities depend on us to provide.
+The new SBCS facility will be a beacon of light for families when they need it the most—and the examples below are just a sampling of the services our communities depend on us to provide.
 With this project, we will bring residents, resources, and comprehensive support services together under one roof in order to better address the needs of our most vulnerable neighbors and build a stronger, more resilient future.

 Together, we will: